acegiak/Semantic-Linkbacks/readme.txt

 === Semantic-Linkbacks ===
 Contributors: pfefferle
 Donate link: http://14101978.de
-Tags: webmention, pingback, trackback, linkback, microformats Requires at least: 2.7
+Tags: webmention, pingback, trackback, linkback, microformats, comments Requires at least: 2.7
-Tested up to: 3.9.1
+Tested up to: 4.1
 Stable tag: 3.0.2

-Semantic Trackbacks/Pingbacks/WebMentions for WordPress!
+Richer Comments and Linkbacks for WordPress!

 == Description ==

+Generates richer WordPress comments from linkbacks such as [WebMention](https://wordpress.org/plugins/webmention) or classic linkback protocols like Trackback or Pingback.

+The limited display for trackbacks and linkbacks is replaced by a clean full sentence, such as "Bob mentioned this article on bob.com."
+If Bob's site uses markup that the plugin can interpret, it may add his profile picture or other parts of his page to display as a full comment.

-This WordPress plugin adds a semantic layer to classic linkback protocols like Trackback, Pingback or [WebMention](https://github.com/pfefferle/wordpress-webmention) (WordPress doesn't support WebMentions by default, you have to install a plugin).
-It uses [Microformats 2](http://microformats.org/wiki/microformats2) to generate richer WordPress comments and it is highly extensible to also add support for RDFa or Microdata/Schema.org
+Semantic Linkbacks uses [Microformats 2](http://microformats.org/wiki/microformats2) to get information about the linked post and it is highly extensible to also add support for other forms of markup.

 == Frequently Asked Questions ==

+= Do I need to mark up my site? =

+Most modern WordPress themes support the older Microformats standard, which means the plugin should be able to get basic information from to enhance linkbacks.
+The plugin is most useful with webmention support(separate plugin) and sites that support Microformats 2.

-= What are WebMentions? =
+= Why WebMentions? =

 [WebMention](http://indiewebcamp.com/webmention) is a modern reimplementation of Pingback using only HTTP and x-www-urlencoded content rather than XMLRPC requests.
-WebMention supersedes Pingback.
+WebMention supersedes Pingback and is simpler to implement.

 = What about the semantic "comment" types? =